Locate a grave MUSEUM OF THE FALLEN

 Arthur Andersen

-One of the world's five great accounting firms, destroyed by shredding documents for a single client named Enron.
+One of the world's five great accounting firms, convicted of obstruction of justice in 2002 for shredding documents for a single client named Enron.

 1913 CE died 2002 CE · 89 years